Psychology BS

 Bachelor of Science in Psychology

 Students in the Bachelor of Science in Psychology program learn how to ask and answer important questions regarding human behavior, cognition and emotion, and how to apply their findings to improve lives.
-Within the program, students have the option to concentrate in three specific areas:
+Based on one’s interest, students have the option to select psychology electives and experiential learning opportunities centered around the following areas of focus:

 Mind, Brain and Behavior